Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_operations.rst

    designate respectively the row and the column, in which the entry is located.

-The set of all rectangular matrices with :math:`\ m\ ` rows and :math:`\ n\ ` columns, whose elements belong to the field :math:`\,K,\,` is denoted by :math:`\,M_{m\times n}(K)\ ` (:math:`\,K\,` is usually the field :math:`\,R\,` of real numbers or the field :math:`\,C\ ` of complex numbers).
+The set of all rectangular matrices with :math:`\ m\ ` rows and :math:`\ n\ ` columns, whose elements belong to a field :math:`\,K,\,` is denoted by :math:`\,M_{m\times n}(K)\ ` (:math:`\,K\,` is usually the field :math:`\,R\,` of real numbers or the field :math:`\,C\ ` of complex numbers).